libnudget/.github/profile/README.md

 ## Who we are

-libnudget is a company of [Palmshed](https://github.com/palmshed), which builds open-source AI tools, agents, and SDKs.
+libnudget is a company of [Palmshed](https://github.com/palmshed), alongside [harpertoken](https://github.com/harpertoken).

-Palmshed builds the larger systems. libnudget focuses on the smaller ones.
+We build small, focused software that is useful on its own and easy to understand.

 If something breaks or feels unclear, tell us.
-Good tools should be easy to understand, easy to use, and easy to correct.
+Good tools should be easy to use and easy to correct.